-The Peggy and Jack Baskin Foundation recognized that older women attempting to re-enter the workforce must overcome the major obstacles of both gender discrimination and ageism.
+The Peggy and Jack Baskin Foundation recognize that older women attempting to re-enter the workforce must overcome major societal barriers, including gender discrimination and ageism.
 Women may find themselves needing to re-enter the workforce after a variety of events including: losing a job, suffering from an illness, taking time off to raise children or care for family members, or losing a spouse.
-Furthermore, The Foundation believes that supporting women’s re-entry into the workforce is an important step towards achieving social and economic equality between men and women.
+Furthermore, The Foundation believes that supporting women’s re-entry into the workforce is an important step towards achieving social and economic equality for all members of society.
 The Foundation supports organizations that move beyond computer training and offer a robust re-entry program, providing model, promising, or start-up programs serving re-entry women, especially those serving women of color.
 Programs may provide training, resources, or tools that can improve the quality of re-entry programs.

 What We Look For

 The Peggy and Jack Baskin Foundation would like to support programs and initiatives that incorporate the following components through existing (or proposed) guidelines: